Procurement & Supply Chain

 • More predictable releases and fewer production escalations

-• Clearer ownership, faster decisions, and a calmer operating rhythm
+• Clearer ownership, faster decisions, and a calmer execution cadence

 • A stable baseline to scale improvements (rather than firefighting)